rhcad/vgandroid-demo/README.md

   - If the error `build/gmsl/__gmsl:512: *** non-numeric second argument to wordlist function` occurs, then open the `build/gmsl/__gmsl` file in the NDK installation directory, and change line 512 to:
      `int_encode = $(__gmsl_tr1)$(wordlist 1,$(words $1),$(__gmsl_input_int))`

-   - MSYS is recommended on Windows to run UNIX commands.
+   - [MSYS](http://www.mingw.org/wiki/msys) is recommended on Windows to run UNIX commands such as rm, sh and make.
+MinGW and Cygwin are not necessary for TouchVG.

 - Import all projects (touchvg, democmds, vgdemo1 and VGTest) in eclipse, then run `VGTest` or `vgdemo1` project to view the demonstration.